Last updated: 30 Apr 2023

 Are You in a Cold Climate?

-If you do not have factory double-pane windows in your RV, consider plexiglass cut to the size of your inside window frame.
-Use the existing screws to hold a plastic fastener to secure them in place.
-I have used this solution in extreme cold and the heat loss is reduced greatly.
-If necessary you can place insulation on the largest windows between the layers for those extremely cold nights.
+If your RV doesn’t come with double-pane windows, you can consider using plexiglass cut to the size of your inside window frame.
+You can use the existing screws to hold a plastic fastener to secure the plexiglass in place.
+This solution can greatly reduce heat loss during extreme cold weather.
+If needed, you can place insulation between the layers of the largest windows for those extremely cold nights.

 Are You in an Earthquake-Prone Area?